-Telephonic interviews still have that dark side and the software industry, to a large extent, having faced a brunt of this medium’s exploitation.
+Telephonic interviews still have that dark side and the software industry, to a large extent, having faced the brunt of this medium’s exploitation.

 Conducting a background check is an important part of the hiring process.
 If this isn’t done thoroughly in the employee selection process then it can cost the company a lot.
-Doing a thorough background check usually includes checking their aadhar card (or citizenship number), checking their address history and checking for any criminal record.
+There are multiple and different things you must check when doing a thorough background check.

 If you are unsure about how to go through this process make sure you get legal advice on the same.
 However, you should not skip on doing a background check.

 The reference check is a process that seals the fate of an applicant.
 The candidate post-offer has to undergo this process.
-The reference checks are the lines marked on rocks and often the deciding factors on an applicant’s future with a company.
-Reference checks are sometimes mitigated and mostly bring out the right impression of the applicant.
+The main deciding factor of an Applicant’s future with a company is the reference checks.
+Identity verification brings the right information provided by the applicant.

 The offer letter brings a mandatory clause of medical examination as a part of the recruitment process.
 Medical examinations are carried out to check the mental health, physical health, hearing & vision, drug tests, and other ailments that are life-threatening and confirm that the applicant is not in a state to take full-time employment.

 A medical examination is mandatory, as different job roles require different physical and mental acumen.
-In major cases, medical examinations determine the physical, mental, emotional and psychological ability of an applicant.
-In some cases, they are performed just to ensure a healthy employee is a part of the organization.
+In major cases, medical examinations determine the physical, mental, emotional, and psychological ability of an applicant.
+In this case, they are performed just to ensure a healthy employee is a part of the organization.

 Some organizations also engage in psychological tests for the applicants in addition to the medical tests ensuring a foolproof selection process.

 Finally, we come to the final decision about the candidate.
 This step in the employee selection process is one of the most important steps.
-The perfect candidate must now be chosen keeping all the data collected above in mind.
+The perfect candidate should be chosen keeping all the data collected above in mind.
 It is important to keep all criteria in mind while making this decision.
-If the wrong candidate is chosen you can risk having to start the process all over again.
+If you chose the wrong candidate, risk having to start the process all over again.

-The final decision is made by the deciding authorities, the Human resource professionals and the manager.
-Make sure the candidate has all the intentions to stay with the company for a long time and has what it takes for the role.
+Deciding authorities, HR professionals, or the manager make the final decision.
+Also, Make sure the candidate has all the intentions to stay with the company for a long time and has what it takes for the role.

-Make sure all the important points have already been spoken of.
-Make sure the salary, working hours and bonuses have been spoken of early in the process.
+Also, discuss all the important points with candidates like salary, working hours, and bonuses have been spoken of early in the process.

-Here are a few things to keep in mind at this stage.
+Here is another key point to keep in mind at this stage.

 The offer once rolled is also subject to further processes.

-✅ Use an offer letter template to make things faster and easier for you.
+2. Use an offer letter template to make things faster and also make it easier for you.

-At StartupHR we provide you with templates for everything you’ll require for your HR processes.
-You can find an offer letter template and specific job description templates along with 1000+ other templates.
+At StartupHR we not only provide you with templates for everything you’ll require for your HR processes but also you can find an offer letter template and specific job description templates along with 1800+ other templates.